esrlabs/chipmunk-docs/book/src/02_extensions/03_defaults.md

 By creating a `read` method the value of the setting can be read and put out into the console.
 It's important to note, that the `get` method needs the data type of the setting and takes the relative path of the setting (e.g. _'selectionparser'_) and the full path **(all superpathes seperated by a '.')** as the second arguement (e.g. _'plugins.selectionparser'_).

-Settings can be created for both the Angular part or the back-end of the plugin.
-Settings for the Angular part are located in the `render` folder, whereas the settings for the back-end are located in the `process` folder.
+Settings can be created for both the UI part or the process part of the plugin.
+Settings for the UI part are located in the `render` folder, whereas the settings for the process part are located in the `process` folder.

 > NOTE: Settings can only be added under **Plugins**